 Cliff Shepard is a University of Florida grad and practices local government law, complex commercial litigation, real estate development, insurance defense and construction law.
 He is Board Certified in City, County and Local Government Law.

-He serves as City Attorney for Maitland, Town Attorney for Ponce Inlet and General Counsel for the Orange County Charter Review Commission and the Florida Redevelopment Association.
+He serves as the City Attorney for Maitland and Apopka, Town Attorney for Ponce Inlet and Eatonville and General Counsel for the the Florida Redevelopment Association.

 Cliff has been named to The Best Lawyers in America©, Florida's Legal Elite and Orlando’s Best Lawyers for many years and is also recognized as a Florida Super Lawyer©.